-For example, the farmer thinks that the Inland Sea is of no concern to him.
+For example, the farmer thinks that the Inland Sea (The small sea between the islands of Honshu, Kyushu and Shikoku.) is of no concern to him.
 He thinks that it is the officials of the Fisheries Bureau whose business it is to look after fish, and that it is the job of the Environmental Council to take care of ocean pollution.
 In this way of thinking lies the problem.

-The most commonly used chemical fertilizers, ammonium sulfate, urea, super phosphate and the like, are used in large amounts, only fractions of which are absorbed by the plants in the field.
+The most commonly used chemical fertilizers, ammonium sulphate, urea, super phosphate and the like, are used in large amounts, only fractions of which are absorbed by the plants in the field.
 The rest leaches into streams and rivers, eventually flowing into the Inland Sea.
-These nitrogen compounds become food for algae and plankton which multiply in great numbers, causing the red tide to appear.
+These nitrogen compounds become food for algae and plankton that multiply in great numbers, causing the red tide to appear.
 Of course, industrial discharge of mercury and other contaminating wastes also contribute to the pollution, but for the most part water pollution in Japan comes from agricultural chemicals.